Marginal implementation

 distribution = ExponentialFamily.NormalMeanPrecision(0.0, 1.0)

-marginal = Marginal(distribution, false, true, nothing)
+marginal = Marginal(distribution, false, true)

 Marginal(ExponentialFamily.NormalMeanPrecision{Float64}(μ=0.0, w=1.0))